AguaClara/Textbook/Flocculation/Floc_Design.rst

 Residence Time of Water in the Flocculator Check
 ------------------------------------------------

 It is now time to make our final check.
 We need to make sure that our actual residence time is *at least* as much as we designed for.
 Fortunately, in our design we did not account for the change in water level throughout the flocculator due to head loss.
 Therefore, the actual volume of water in the flocculator is actually greater than :math:`\rlap{-} V_{floc}`.
-See :numref:`figure_Flocculator_head_loss` for clarification.
+See :numref:`figure_flocculator_head_loss` for clarification.

-.. _figure_Flocculator_head_loss:
+.. _figure_flocculator_head_loss:

 .. figure:: Images/Flocculator_head_loss.jpg
     :width: 400px